-NY State of Health has established five Regional Advisory Committees pursuant to Governor Cuomo's Executive Order No. 42 to provide advice and make recommendations on the establishment and operation of the Marketplace, including recommendations about relevant regional factors.
+NY State of Health established five Regional Advisory Committees pursuant to Former Governor Cuomo's Executive Order No. 42 to provide advice and make recommendations on the establishment and operation of the Marketplace, including recommendations about relevant regional factors.
 The five Committees represent the following regions of the state: Western NY, Central NY/Finger Lakes, Capital District/Mid-Hudson/Northern NY, New York City/Metro, Long Island.
 Each committee is comprised of representatives of consumers, small business, health care providers, insurance agents and brokers, labor organizations and other stakeholders.